-The sketch of the first floor can be and is often the first rough draft that demonstrates what can be possibly done with the living space.
+A sketch of the first floor can be and is often the first rough draft that demonstrates what can be possibly done with the living space.
 This floor is the center of work and leisure in most dwellings.
-The drawing shown in Figure 13.1 is a concept of what can be done with an existing city lot of 40' width by 100' long.
-Not every home will be the 3000 to 5000 square foot, enormously expensive residence that is available to a small percentage of the urban area.
+The drawing shown in Figure 13.1 is a design concept of an existing city lot of 40' width by 100' long.
+Not every home will be the 3000 to 5000 square feet, enormously expansive residence that is available to a small percentage of the urban area.
 Many residential and commercial businesses are small or medium plan sets that employ each spot of the floor space as efficiently as possible, while showing flexibility to withstand the test of time.
-Many designers receive their initial sketch on paper with rough dimensions, but this detail although rough has massive amount of precise measurements for completing the AutoCAD drawing.
+Many designers receive their initial sketch on paper with rough dimensions, but this detail, although rough, has massive amount of precise measurements for completing the progeCAD drawing.
 In appendix E, you will find a larger copy of the floor plan, which will be easier to read.